After listening to a recent president's rant, I wondered what would Ol' Abe might say.

 Of course I wanted to keep the Union together and avoid civil war.

-Had there been some way to do that without bloodshed, I would have gladly given my life.
+Had there been some way to do that without bloodshed but also put an end to slavery, I would have gladly given my life.
 Some folks argue I should

 would have vanished prematurely . . .